 |---|---|

-| Feb 2025 | Prohibited AI practices banned (ALREADY IN EFFECT) |
+| Feb 2025 | Prohibited AI practices banned (in effect) |

-| Aug 2025 | General-purpose AI rules apply |
+| Aug 2025 | General-purpose AI model rules apply (Article 53, in effect) |

-| Aug 2027 | Embedded AI in products (medical devices, etc.) |
+| Aug 2028 | Annex I embedded AI in regulated products (postponed from Aug 2027) |

 The SMB Advantage